FutuneAI/ai-visibility-framework/model/scoring-principles.md

 **What it measures:** The breadth and quality of external sources that describe, mention, or reference the brand independently.

 **Why it matters:** Training data coverage is built through independent multi-source representation.
-A brand that appears only on its own properties is asserting its own existence — models weight independent third-party descriptions more heavily.
+A brand that appears only on its own properties is asserting its own existence — models weigh independent third-party descriptions more heavily.

 **Assessment signals:**
 - Coverage in industry-specific media relevant to the brand's category?